broken-helix/card-game/README.md

 #### *Pyfiglet Generator:*

 * The pyfiglet import allows the display of ASCII text to display messages.
-It is used for the welcome messages and to flag that either player has achieved Blackjack or went Bust.
+It is used for the welcome and goodbye messages and to flag that either player has achieved Blackjack or went Bust.

 ![Pyfiglet Messages](/docs/pyfiglet-bust.jpg)
 ​